omega9656/learn-code/docs/learn/unit7/git/git.md

 $ git config --global user.email "janedoe@example.com"
 ```

+The user name and email that you set above will be associated with
+all of the commits you make on your computer.

-You may also find it useful to turn on automatic colorization of Git command line output by using the command:
+You may also find it useful to turn on automatic colorization of Git
+command line output by using the command:

 ```bash
 $ git config --global color.ui auto